 Why is it taking so long ?

-Investments of this size to improve our transport networks take a significant amount of time to design, plan and deliver.
+Investments of this size to improve our transport networks take a significant amount of time to design, develop and deliver.
 It is a once in a lifetime project and so it is important to get it right.

 We are talking to a range of different groups and stakeholders to design the project in order that it can be delivered as efficiently as possible with the minimum of negative impact.
 These discussions will help us to deliver a scheme that will link to and work for the community and maximise the positive impact the project will have across this part of Fife.

-When will work start ?
+When will work take place ?

 What will I see during work ?